 Having a great product is simply not enough to support a business long-term anymore.
-With the rise in online shopping and the increase in competition in many product spaces, customers have more options and power than ever before.
+The democratization of ecommerce has led to an increase in competition giving customers more options and purchasing power than ever before.
 As brands try harder and harder to differentiate themselves and acquire loyal customers, the importance of the customer experience has increased dramatically.

 Delivering an excellent customer experience is vital to the livelihood of your business and its long-term success.
 With this in mind, here are several ways that you can deliver a better customer experience:

-Customers often experience dozens of interactions with your business before, during and after making a purchase.
-In order for customer service reps to empathize with your customers and understand what they have gone through, they need to be made aware of your customer journey, including all potential touchpoints along the way.
-Additionally, reps should also be informed of how each part of your organization works together and what your organization is trying to accomplish as a whole.
+For reps to fully understand your customers and their expectations, they need to be informed of what your organization values as a whole.
 Without knowing what your business stands for, it can be quite difficult for reps to distinguish between a minor customer issue and a major one (one that fails to live up to your company’s mission).
-Sharing your company’s mission and vision with reps enables them to think in a mindset that is more inline with your brand, creating consistency for the customer.
+Sharing your organization’s mission and vision with reps enables them to think in a mindset that is more in line with your brand creating consistency for the customer.

-Lastly, giving your customer service reps a more complete overview of your organization will make them feel connected to the business as a whole, which is contrary to how many customer service department usually feel.
+Additionally, giving your customer service reps a more complete overview of your organization's overall goals will make them feel connected to the business as a whole (which is contrary to how many customer service departments usually feel).
 Knowing how they contribute to the overall success of your business will motivate them to do their best, to the benefit of your customers.

 Consistency is key when it comes to delivering a great customer experience.
 When you are consistent, customers know what to expect from you in any situation and will begin to trust your business.
-Whether they have a simple inquiry or an urgent matter, constantly being there for customers and solving their problems eliminates any worries a customer may have in regards to doing business with you.
+Whether they have a simple inquiry or an urgent matter, constantly being there for customers and solving their problems eliminates any worries a customer may have regarding doing business with you.

 Offer multichannel support

-With customers today using a number of different channels to communicate with businesses, offering consistent multichannel support is an important element to your customer experience.
-However, the software you use to manage your customer service can help or hinder your team’s ability to deliver consistent multichannel support.
-For this reason, it’s essential to implement multichannel software, which makes it possible to manage all channels from one interface, consolidating your support into one platform.
-Doing so has many benefits for customers and customer service reps, but offering reps with the necessary tools to deliver consistent cross-channel support is one of the biggest.
+With customers today using several different channels to communicate with businesses, offering consistent multichannel support is an important element to your customer experience.
+However, your customer service software can either help or hinder your team’s ability to deliver consistent multichannel support.
+For this reason, it’s essential to implement multichannel software, which makes it possible to manage all channels from one screen (close those tabs!), consolidating your support into one unified platform.
+Doing so has many benefits for customers and customer service reps, but offering reps with the necessary tools to deliver consistent multichannel support is one of the biggest.

 Don’t make customers switch channels

-Making it as easy and convenient as possible for your customers to get in touch with your businesses increases their confidence in doing business with you.
-Additionally, being able to solve customer inquiries in the original channel they reached out on is equally as important as being present there.
-The last thing customers want to do when they have an issue is to be told they need to contact you in a different way because your business is incapable of resolving their issue in the current channel.
-Alternatively, should a customer want switch channels at any point throughout communicating with your support, they should be able to without having to repeat themselves, simply picking up where they left off.
+Making it as easy and convenient as possible for your customers to get in touch with your brand increases their confidence in doing business with you.
+Additionally, being able to solve customer inquiries using the same channel they reached out on is equally as important as being present there.
+The last thing customers want to do when they have an issue is to be told they need to contact you in a different way.
+Alternatively, should a customer want switch channels at any point in the conversation, they should be able to without having to repeat themselves, simply picking up where they left off.
 Essentially, let the customer be in charge of how and when they want to communicate with you.

-Being readily available to your customers and consistent in how you handle their inquiries, regardless of channel, provides customers with a reliable and trustworthy experience that will attract loyal customers.
+Being readily available to your customers and consistent in how you handle their inquiries, regardless of channel, provides customers with a reliable and trustworthy experience that will foster loyalty.

 Knowing how to best approach your customers starts with actually understanding what they want and need.
 The only way you can do that is by getting to know them.
 This way, you can deliver personalized customer service that is tailored to each customer.

-It could be something as simple as addressing them by their name when reaching out and taking note of their previous purchases or any relevant conversations they had with your business in the past.
-All of these little things make your customers feel valued and allow you to deliver more memorable, personalized customer experience.
+It could be something as simple as addressing them by their first name and taking note of their previous purchases or any relevant conversations they had with your business in the past.
+All of these little things will make your customers feel valued and appreciated by your brand and provide them with a more memorable, positive experience.

 Your work here is never done.
-With constantly changing customer expectations and new advances in technology, your customer experience is something that should always continue to evolve.
-And the only way to truly know how your customer experience is faring is to collect feedback on your reps and each customer’s experience as a whole regularly.
+With constantly changing customer expectations and new advances in technology, your customer experience is something that should continue to evolve.
+And the only way to truly know how your customer experience is faring is to collect feedback from your reps and each customer’s experience regularly.
 This will help bring to light any points of friction your customers may be experiencing with your website, processes, products or customer service.

-Feedback can be collected in a number of different ways, but whichever you choose, whether it's through a transactional customer rating or a relational customer rating, keep your questions short and concise.
+Feedback can be collected in a number of different ways, but whichever way you choose, keep your questions short and concise.
 Don’t bother your customers with something that is too much work or else you will annoy them and not get the feedback you were hoping to.

 When it comes to your customers, it’s important to approach them knowing that this is a relationship you want for the long haul.
 You don’t want them to be happy for just this single transaction.
-You want them to enjoy shopping with you or using your services many times over.
-Better yet, you want them to become loyal customers while being active ambassadors of your brand.
-Keep in mind that a satisfied customer is willing to tell at least three people—usually family or friends—about it.
-On the flipside, an angry customer would be all too willing to jump on social media to tell thousands of people about how badly they were treated.
+You want them to enjoy shopping with you or using your services for many years to come.
+Better yet, you want them to become active ambassadors of your brand.
+Keep in mind that a satisfied customer will tell between 4-6 people about their experience while a dissatisfied customer tells between 9-15 people of their experience!